 No, in fact, this is our first experience with a series and we get renewed at five seasons and everyone is just like floored.
 But I think this is just natural.
 I’m like, doesn’t everybody?
 No. No one gets five seasons.
 It’s usually over by three.

 What do you think the key to success has been with Z Nation?

 The ensemble.
-The chemistry.
+Chemistry.
 The stories.